StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

     id  state     vcpu memory    cpu% host/ip                 name 1   Prolog    1    0         0    vm-42.lal.stratuslab.eu one-1

     # Check again.
-Running -> hypervisor has started machine, but
+Running -> hypervisor has started machine
-    #                         it may not have fully booted into OS yet
     $ stratus-describe-instance
     id  state     vcpu memory    cpu% host/ip                 name 1   Running   1    0         0    vm-42.lal.stratuslab.eu one-1

+When the machine reaches the 'running' status, the virtual machine is running in the hypervisor on the Node.
+It will probably take some additional time for the operating system to boot.

+Verify that the machine has fully booted and is accessible from the
+network:

     # Ping the virtual machine to see if it is accessible.
     $ ping vm-42.lal.stratuslab.eu